OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

-## OneDriveForBusiness Setup Powershell Cmdlets ##
+## OneDrive for Business Setup Powershell Cmdlets ##
-Tenant Admin Powershell Cmdlets trigger the creation of OneDrive for Business sites and grant tenant administrators administrative access to these sites.
+Tenant Admin Powershell Cmdlets to trigger the creation of OneDrive for Business sites and grant tenant administrators administrative access to these sites.

-### Before you begin ###
+### Prerequisites ###
 Before you begin running the Scripts, review the following information about prerequisites:

 - [Set up the SharePoint Online Management Shell environment](http://go.microsoft.com/fwlink/p/?LinkId=506693)